 Mounting Your IAS Network Drive

 As a user with IAS credentials, you have access to defined amount IAS network storage space that is backed up.
-The web VPN allows you to download and upload files to this storage but it is not the same as a mounted drive that allows you to save directly from application to it.
 If you need to have direct access to your IAS network storage, you will need to first connect using the VPN software and then mount the drive to your computer.
 Instructions for mounting the drive to your computer are at https://www.itg.ias.edu/netstorage .